-In all these circumstances, you have to consult a veterinarian to understand what is causing your cat so much discomfort, particularly because it could be a real health problem.
+In all these circumstances, you must consult a veterinarian to understand what is causing your cat so much discomfort, mainly because it could be a real health problem.

 Cats may hiss if they suffer from chronic sicknesses.
-If a cat’s body is not functioning the way it should due to any severe disease or organ failure, it will continuously hiss to let you know the same.
+If a cat’s body is not functioning as it should due to severe disease or organ failure, it will continuously hiss to let you know.
 Also, it will show other symptoms related to the disease.